 Mary Sue – a character in a fanfiction who is written to be “special” and “flawless”, or alternatively, flawed to the point of syrupy cliche.
 K-pop fanfiction writers often can’t resist characterising their favourite idols in this manner, which is why Kpopalypse more often portrays idols as abrasive, rude or just incredibly ordinary people underneath the surface (which is the most likely scenario in reality).

 Microdot – a device used by spies to store and transport information discreetly, a microdot can hold lots of useful secret info in a dot no bigger than the size of a mole.
-It is speculated by Kpopalypse that Qri holds many k-pop secrets in her nose microdot.
+It is speculated by Kpopalypse that Qri‘s nose mole is possibly a microdot that holds many k-pop secrets.
+It’s for this reason that Qri was chosen as the mascot for the QRIMOLE question and answer series, the implication of this choice is that any answers not known to Kpopalypse would instead be extracted from her microdot’s stored information.

 Nana – pictured above.
 Member of k-pop girl groups After School and Orange Caramel.
-Considered the “hot one” by most k-pop observers, but the “not one” by Kpopalypse.
+Considered the “hot one” by most k-pop observers, but the “not one” by Kpopalypse, hence she is sometimes referred to by Kpopalypse as “Not-Raina” as a way to highlight the subjectivity of beauty.

 Never Been Kissed (Like Britney Spears) – a common marketing position for k-pop girl groups and female idols portraying an “innocent” image.
 Recent k-pop examples include IU and Apink.
-The reference to western pop idol Britney Spears is because Britney also (ludicrously) claimed the same marketing position for her first two albums.
+The reference to western pop idol Britney Spears is because Britney also (ludicrously) claimed that she had never been kissed in early interviews around the time of her first two albums.

 Nugu – means “who?” in Korean, used to describe k-pop groups that do not have market popularity and/or that nobody cares about.